ranranrunforit/tinyllama/structure.md

 * ```classifier.LlamaEmbeddingClassifier.forward```

 *ATTENTION:* you are free to re-organize the functions inside each class, but please don't change the variable names that correspond to Llama2 parameters.
 The change to these variable names will fail to load the pre-trained weights.

-### Sanity check (Llama forward pass integration test)
-We provide a sanity check function at sanity_check.py to test your Llama implementation.
-It will reload two embeddings we computed with our reference implementation and check whether your implementation outputs match ours.

 ## classifier.py